 On the ferryboat Brian and I met an American girl--I think we were the only Americans aboard that trip.
-Turned out this girl was Margie Gornik, of Eastlake, Ohio.
+Turned out this girl was from Eastlake, Ohio.
 I knew of her father's clothing store at E.222nd Street in Euclid.
-I even knew a cousin of Margie.
+I even knew one of her cousins.

 On that trip across Crete, we stopped at an archaeological site (very famous, very important, unbeknownst to us) called Phaistos.